selwynpolit/d9book/book/composer.md

 ## Creating a local patch to a contrib module

-See Making a patch at <https://www.drupal.org/node/707484>

-In this case, I had the file_entity module installed and wanted to hide the tab "[files.]{.underline}" The tab item is provided by a task (read "menu tab") in the web/modules/contrib/file_entity/file_entity.links.task.yml
+In this case, I had the file_entity module installed and wanted to hide the `files` tab.
+That (menu) tab is provided by a task in `web/modules/contrib/file_entity/file_entity.links.task.yml`

 ```yaml
 entity.file.collection: